Accelerate your learning with ARPS-2!

 Go from learning programming to building robots, fast.

-ARPS (Arduino®-compatible Robot Project Shield) is a versatile add-on shield for Arduino® UNO that is specifically designed to help new learners quickly develop and build their Arduino programming skills – and make simple robots!
-Now updated to ARPS-2!
+ARPS (Arduino®-compatible Robot Project Shield) is a versatile add-on shield for Arduino® UNO specifically designed to help new learners build and develop programming skills – and then build simple robots!
+Now updated to version 2!

-ARPS incorporates commonly-used starter hardware components such as pushbuttons, LEDs, a piezo beeper, and a temperature sensor on-board.
-Learn beginner Arduino programming quickly using these built-in parts and our introductory learning activities.
+ARPS-2 incorporates commonly-used starter hardware components such as pushbuttons, LEDs, a piezo beeper, and a temperature sensor on-board.
+Beginners use these built-in parts and our comprehensive introductory learning activities to quickly learn the fundamentals of Arduino programming.

-When you’re ready to build simple line-following, object-sensing, remote-controlled, or Sumo robots, the additional robot-focused components and circuits on ARPS make it easy!
-Just add your favourite Arduino UNO and some DC gear motors and your robot will be rolling in no time.
+After mastering the basic programming skills, additional robot-focused components built into ARPS-2 make it easy to construct simple line-following, object-sensing, remote-controlled, and Sumo robots.
+Just add your favourite Arduino UNO, some DC gear motors and a battery, and your robot will be rolling in no time!

 ARPS is designed for beginners

-By pre-wiring all of the commonly used starter I/O devices on the ARPS circuit board, beginners can focus on learning fundamental programming skills quickly – without the delays of building, debugging, and re-building breadboard circuits as they advance to new skills.
+By pre-wiring all of the commonly used starter I/O devices on the ARPS-2 circuit board, beginners can focus on learning fundamental programming skills quickly – without the delays of building, debugging, and re-building breadboard circuits as they advance to learning new skills.

 A complete set of step-by-step introductory programming activities introduce all of the foundational programming concepts and skills needed for beginners to start creating their own microcontroller programs.